nlxdodge/portfolio-nuxt/content/posts/2021-12-27_advent_of_code.md

 ---
 title: Advent of Code 2021 (And Java 17)
 author: Gerben Veenhof
 description: This year I had the ambition to actually use Java for Advent of Code (AOC).
-And needless to say, I got pretty far...
+And needless to say, I got pretty far.
 keywords: AOC, Advent, Java
 date: 2021-12-27
 ---